The integrated annual report (IAR) of Assore Limited (Assore or group) covers the period 1 July 2015 to 30 June 2016.

 - Machadodorp Works (ferromanganese smelter);

-- Cato Ridge Alloys Proprietary Limited (CRA) (refined ferromanganese smelter); and
+- Cato Ridge Alloys Proprietary Limited (CRA) (refined ferromanganese smelter);

 - Rustenburg Minerals Development Company Proprietary Limited (Rustenburg Minerals);

 with the latter two of these operations having been placed on care and maintenance.

 The IAR has been prepared on the basis of the group’s consolidated financial statements, prepared in accordance with IFRS and relevant facts, issues and risks that are pertinent to the group’s operations.
 Guidelines used in compiling the separate elements of the IAR include:

 |Mineral Resources and Reserves||South African Code for Reporting Mineral Resources and Mineral Reserves (SAMREC Code), and the Australian Institute of Mining and Metallurgy Joint Ore Reserves Committee Code (JORC Code)||here,

 the complete Mineral Resources and Reserves report is located on the group’s website under “Annual reports” in the “Investor centre”

 |Corporate governance and risk management||King Code on Corporate Governance, issued in September 2009 (King III)||here and throughout|

 |Black economic empowerment status report||Mineral and Petroleum Resources Development Act and the Broad-based Socioeconomic Empowerment Charter for the South African Mining Industry issued thereunder (the Mining Charter) and Codes of Good Practice, issued by the Department of Trade and Industry (dti)||here|